No need to spend countless hours in an airport or drop beaucoup bucks on your next vacation when there's plenty to do in your own backyard.

 Where to Dine

 Buffalo is known for its food scene, but that might not be what you had in mind.
 While a trip to Western New York wouldn't be complete without stopping by a local pub for chicken wings or beef on weck, you're probably looking for some nicer dining options.
-I mean, let's be honest there are only so many wings you can have in one vacation (probably).
+Let's be honest there are only so many wings you can have in one vacation (probably).
 Lucky for you, the dining scene in the city is much more than fried dishes and fast food.
 Throughout the Elmwood Village, you'll find a number of great restaurants with impressive breakfast, brunch, lunch and dinner courses, as well as music and outdoor seating.

 The downtown area and North Buffalo have also seen a few restaurants pop up within the past few years that are definitely worth the visit.